A movie review written by: Lee Sonogan

 Each deadly sin is brutal and shot in an interesting way.
 The opening of the movie shows a murder that involved gluttony.
 It just gets worse from there.
-In the ending the killer turns himself in but then leads the two detectives in a desert location.
+In the ending, the killer turns himself in but then leads the two detectives to a desert location.
 The ending is very much worth remembering.
-This movie also has many dialog and speeches that go along perfect with the themes and topics of the movie.
+This movie also has many dialogues and speeches that go along perfect with the themes and topics of the movie.
 I recommend this movie to people who are fans of Brad Pitt’s and Morgan Freeman’s acting.

 William Somerset: I just don’t think I can continue to live in a place that embraces and nurtures apathy as if it was virtue.

 David Mills: You’re no different.
 You’re no better.